 It is tough for parents to entrust their children into another’s care, but many of today’s working families need daycares for financial survival.
 It is crucial to find a daycare center that provides appropriate discipline for kids.
-Here’s what parents should know about good daycares—and those that put kids at risk.
+Here’s what our Texas child injury lawyer advises that parents should know about good daycares—and those that put kids at risk.

 When seeking a daycare center for your child, ask about their policies for disciplining children appropriately.
 Ask the following questions:

 - How do you approach discipline in your daycare?

 - How do you ensure daycare employees are properly trained?

 - Do you use timeouts?
 If so, how and where are these utilized?

 - What do you do when children are disruptive?